oracle/oracle-database-operator/docs/rac/provisioning/scale_out_an_existing_rac_database.md

 * This use case will add a new Kubernetes Pod which will work as the new RAC Node after getting added to the existing Oracle RAC Database.

-### In this example,
+### In this example:
-  * The existing RAC Database was deployed using pre-built Oracle RAC Database slim image available on Oracle OCIR i.e. `dbocir/oracle/database-rac:19.3.0-slim`.
+  * The existing Oracle RAC Database was deployed using pre-built Oracle RAC Database slim image available on Oracle OCIR i.e. `dbocir/oracle/database-rac:19.3.0-slim`.
-  * If you had built the image yourself using the files from this [GitHub location](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters#building-oracle-rac-database-container-slim-image), you will need to change value of `image` with the image you had built in your enviornment in file `racdb_prov_scale_out.yaml`.
+  * If you built the image yourself using the files from this [GitHub location](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters#building-oracle-rac-database-container-slim-image), tne you need to exchange the value of `image` with the image value you built in your enviornment in the file `racdb_prov_scale_out.yaml`.
-  * The ASM diskgroup in the existing RAC Database was configured using the shared disks on the worker nodes i.e. `/dev/disk/by-partlabel/qck-ocne19-asmdisk1` and `/dev/disk/by-partlabel/qck-ocne19-asmdisk2`.
+  * The ASM diskgroup in the existing Oracle RAC Database was configured using the shared disks on the worker nodes i.e. `/dev/disk/by-partlabel/qck-ocne19-asmdisk1` and `/dev/disk/by-partlabel/qck-ocne19-asmdisk2`.
 These disks are specified using parameter `asmDiskGroupDetails` in the YAML file.

-**Note:** In the current case, a new worker node was labelled as below to be used for the new Kubernetes Pod `racnode3-0`(the new RAC Node):
+**Note:** In the current case, a new worker node was labelled as follows to be used for the new Kubernetes Pod `racnode3-0`(the new Oracle RAC Node):
   ```sh
   kubectl label node qck-ocne19-w3 raccluster=raccluster01
   ```